Five Best CFast Card Readers for Faster Transfer Speeds

 I use this reader with Angelbird CF Cards to unload 6K footage from the RED Komodo, and it’s lightning-fast!

 Other highlights include no-slip rubber pads and a write-protect switch, which are not commonly found on other card readers.
-You also get a long 19.7-inch USB type-C 3.2 cable and a type-A-to-C adapter.
+You also get a 19.7-inch USB type-C 3.2 cable and a type-A-to-C adapter.

 Pros